-As described in detail in Section II.a.C, plan partners, other required and optional required one-stop partners, and other workforce system partners, deliver high-quality career and business services, through strong collaborative relationships that address the needs of the job seekers, workers, and employers.
-Collaboration and coordination among plan partners, other required and optional required one-stop partners, and other workforce system partners also occurs through the Nebraska Partner Council, a public sector partnership that includes all plan partners, other required and optional one-stop partners, and other workforce system partners (refer to Sections II.c and III.2,B).
+As described in detail in Section II.a.2.C. (key strengths subsection), plan partners, other required and additional required one-stop partners, and other workforce system partners, deliver high-quality career and business services, through strong collaborative relationships that address the needs of the job seekers, workers, and employers.
+Collaboration and coordination among plan partners, other required and additional required one-stop partners, and other workforce system partners also occurs through the Nebraska Partner Council, a public sector partnership that includes all plan partners, other required and additional one-stop partners, and other workforce system partners.
 The Council meets regularly and Council members serve on the subcommittees of the Nebraska Workforce Development Board and provide guidance and feedback to the Board regarding one-stop and workforce delivery system activities, including career pathway programs and initiatives.
-Plan partners, in collaboration with the Board, the Council and local workforce development boards, other required and optional required one-stop partners, and other workforce system partners will implement the strategies described in Section II.c, through regular planning and implantation meetings.
+Plan partners, in collaboration with the Board, the Council, local workforce development boards, other required and additional required one-stop partners, and other workforce system partners will continue work on implementation of the strategies described in Section II.c.

-Because programs and services provided among plan partners, other required and optional required one-stop partners, and other workforce system partners vary based on the focus of those programs and the requirements of their authorizing legislation, collaboration and coordination services at the service-delivery level is crucial to the implementation of the state's strategies.
-Service delivery staff will continue collaborate and coordinate services within and one-stop delivery system and outside of the system to ensure the availability of the full array of services within the state's workforce development system.
-This collaboration and coordination of services occurs through regular and ad hoc partner meetings, case management activities (including co-case management), and co-enrollment, as well as participation in regional and local workforce system initiatives by staff.
+Because programs and services provided among partner programs vary based on the focus of those programs and the requirements of their authorizing legislation, collaboration and coordination services at the service-delivery level is crucial to the implementation of the state's strategies.
+Service delivery staff will continue collaborate and coordinate services within and outside of the one-stop delivery system to ensure the availability of the full array of services within the State's workforce development system.
+This collaboration and coordination of services occurs through regular and ad hoc partner meetings, case management activities (including co-case management), co-enrollment, as well as participation in regional and local workforce system initiatives.